SkBlaz/autobot/docfiles/index.rst

 Welcome to *autoBOT*'s documentation
 ===================================

 `autoBOT <https://github.com/SkBlaz/autobot/>`_ is an autoML system for automatic explainable classification of *texts*.
-It includes automatically generated features at different granualrities, evolved to offer optimal performance/explainability tradeoff.
+It includes automatically generated features at different granularities, evolved to offer optimal performance/explainability tradeoff.

 .. toctree::
    :maxdepth: 3